I thought this article, What makes a good Newbery novel?, from The Horn Book really nailed the definition of a Newbery book:

 Booked by Kwame Alexander

 I loved this book but it’s too similar to his Newbery winner Crossover to get more accolades.
 Otherwise, how can you explain why Grace Lin didn’t win a Newbery for Starry River of the Sky?!

 Be Prepared by Vera Brosgol

 This semi-autobiographical graphic novel chronicles Vera’s childhood as she seeks to fit in and make friends as a socially awkward kid.
 We don’t really understand why she’s having trouble socially.
 Vera thinks her failed slumber party is because her family is too Russian and poor but it’s more likely something else since her younger brother has no issues socially.
 Vera’s friends all go to sleepaway camp, a luxury denied her because her single mother is in college getting her accounting degree.
 When she discovers that her Russian Orthodox church has a church camp and gives financial aid, she persuades her mother to send her and her brother.
-Vera struggles socially at Russian camp also, but it’s because of the age differences between herself and the mostly much older girls.
+Vera struggles socially at the Russian camp also, but it’s because of the age differences between herself and much older girls.
 Vera uses her artistic skills to win over her roommates but that backfires.
 Vera is determined to make her camping experience successful and we root for her as she makes her first friend and becomes her camp’s heroine by beating the boys at Capture The Flag.
 I hope that Vera’s adventures continue with a sequel as she and her family head to England for her mother’s new job.